next-safe-action/adapter-react-hook-form/README.md

 ## `useHookFormOptimisticAction`

-This hook is a wrapper around `useAction` from next-safe-action and `useForm` from react-hook-form that makes it much easier to use safe actions with react-hook-form.
+This hook is a wrapper around `useOptimisticAction` from next-safe-action and `useForm` from react-hook-form that makes it much easier to use safe actions with react-hook-form.
 It also maps validation errors to `FieldErrors` compatible with react-hook-form.

 ### Example (add todo)